-The Cas Cay/Mangrove Lagoon Marine Reserve & Wildlife Sanctuary is located on the south side of St. Thomas.
+The Mangrove Lagoon Marine Reserve & Wildlife Sanctuary is located on the south side of St. Thomas.
 It is an area of exceptional natural beauty, where mangrove trees provide homes for an assortment of animal life both above and beneath the waterline.

 V.I.
 Ecotours offers a few different tour options for the lagoon.
-The tours that include hiking stop at Cas Cay.
+The tours include a hiking stop at Cas Cay.
 It’s a 15-acre island; home to a variety of plant and animal life.
-On the small, pristine island we hike along dirt trails and a coral-rubble shoreline to a tidal pool.
+On the small, pristine island, we hike along dirt trails and a coral-rubble shoreline to a tidal pool.
 The pool is framed by interesting volcanic cliffs and contains snails and small fish.
-It is here that many of my fellow tour-mates appear to be most intrigued by the animal and plant life they had seen so far.
-They ask a variety of questions and busily snap photos of the rocks, the water, the view and themselves.
+It is here that many of my fellow tourmates appear to be most intrigued by the animal and plant life they had seen so far.
+They ask a variety of questions and busily snap photos of the rocks, the water, the view, and themselves.

-We head back to the shore where we had left our kayaks.
-It was time to don our snorkel gear!
-While I had visited the lagoon before I had never snorkeled there, so I was really looking forward to this part of the tour.
-I head into the water, and wasn’t disappointed.
+We head back to the shore where we left our kayaks.
+It was time to put on our snorkel gear!
+While I had visited the lagoon before, I had never snorkeled there, so I was really looking forward to this part of the tour.
+I headed into the water and wasn’t disappointed.
 The long prop-roots of the mangroves are like support beams for the tree.
 Each tree puts down dozens of these roots and they form a cavernous tangle; the perfect place for small fish to hide from big fish!
-Peeking and peering through the roots I am able to view cute little butterfly fish, young snappers, small pufferfish and other juvenile fish.
+Looking and peering through the roots I am able to view cute little butterfly fish, young snappers, small pufferfish and other juvenile fish.
 Mangrove roots serve as a fish nursery!

 When we arrived at Cas Cay the guide of the previous tour had mentioned to Frank that there was a lionfish in the area.
 Frank asked us all to keep an eye out while snorkeling so they could mark the lionfish’s current location.
 Lionfish are a non-native, invasive species and a serious threat to our local reefs.

 Everyone on the tour was listening to Frank while he pointed out various marine animals.
-I could hear him in the distance but I had slightly lagged behind the group, temporarily side tracked.
+I could hear him in the distance but I had slightly lagged behind the group, temporarily sidetracked.
 I was looking for a lionfish!
 Moments later, I spot it hanging out next to a rock.
 I show it to Frank and then return to the regular scheduled program of leisurely snorkeling.
 Another V.I.
-Ecotours guide, named Sean, later catches the lionfish (see photo on the right).
+Ecotours guide, named Sean, later catches the lionfish.
 Great job Sean!

-After snorkeling we head back, board our kayaks and set off for an enjoyable paddle to the starting point on St. Thomas.
+After snorkeling, we board our kayaks and set off for an enjoyable paddle back.
 At the V.I.
 Ecotours office Frank gives a post-tour talk.
 He reminds us of the importance of mangroves, encourages us to spread the word on protecting them and other natural resources, and sends us on our way.